aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

 ### Basic usage

-Now let's duscus the basic concepts of Git.
-For the better understanding we encourage you to create a temporary empty directory.
+Now let's discuss the basic concepts of Git.
+Create a temporary empty directory (choose a convenient place in your computer).
 We will make it our first Git project.
 Let's call it *test_git*.

 So, we run: